romilly/reggie-dsl/plan/posts/reggie.md

 For educational purposes, I've adapted the CDR specification/sample data from the official standard provided by [FCS](http://www.fcs.org.uk/member-groups/billing).
-I've ommitted a lot of fields and inserted spaces to clarify the layout.
-These are not present in a real file and the regex examples correctly assume there are no spaces in a real CDR.
+I've omitted a lot of fields and inserted spaces to clarify the layout.
+The spaces are not present in a real file and the regex examples correctly assume there are no spaces in a real CDR.

 Below it you can see the definition of the format using **reggie**.